SirFrostingham/cubic_odyssey_mods_installer/README.md

 3. **Download Mods**:
    - Download all mod `.zip` files from [SkyPhoenixMods - Cubic Odyssey - Tweakers](https://www.nexusmods.com/cubicodyssey/mods/5?tab=files).
+      - ...AND/OR Download other mods that follow the same format of `Instructions` and modded files in the ZIP file.
    - Place these `.zip` files in the `Cubic_Odyssey` directory.

 4. **Run the Installer**: